 Under the command of Admiral Sir George Somers, Royal Navy, the fleet sailed from Plymouth in Devon, England.
 They were bound for Jamestown in Virginia under the first 17th century Virginia Charter of April 10, 1606 - not the Second Virginia Charter of May 23, 1609 as some historians believe, wrongly.
 But the flagship "Sea Venture" was blown off course and wrecked on the reefs off Bermuda.
 Another vessel - the "Catch" - perished in the same tempest.
 Stranded here for 42 weeks, the colonists left Bermuda in 1610 in two small ships and with many local provisions.
 They arrived in Jamestown in time to rescue it from starvation.
 The town was the first municipality in Bermuda, established before St. George's Parish (in which the town is located).
 It was referred to initially as New London.
 It was first populated by British settlers.
 They arrived in 1609 by accident instead of going to Jamestown in Virginia.

 See Charters between England and Virginia including Bermuda

-The colonists who arrived in Jamestown included widower John Rolfe (later the husband of Princess Pocahontas) whose first wife and infant child died in Bermuda.
+The colonists who arrived in Jamestown included widower John Rolfe (later the husband of Princess Pocahontas, pictured) whose first wife and infant child died in Bermuda.